 In our last post, we talked all about terpenes in cannabidiol (CBD) products, and how they enhance the experience of taking CBD.
 For a quick recap, terpenes are organic compounds created by plants, usually accompanied by a pungent aroma.
 More than 20,000 varieties of terpenes exist throughout nature.
 They are notable for their smells, but also, recent studies have determined that certain terpenes create heightened effects in CBD products.
 The many terpenes produced by the cannabis herb have been proven to provide a wide range of efficacies, including analgesic and anti-inflammatory properties and in the treatment of a wide range of both physical and mental ailments.
 Their benefits rival that of their close relative, cannabinoids.

 So now that you know all the basic information about cannabis-derived terpenes, let’s dive a bit deeper into one of the most common cannabis-derived terpenes found in cannabis products: myrcene.
-Terpenes and myrcene may seem like a foreign concept, but if you’ve ever brewed a fresh cup of chamomile tea before bed to help you unwind, or felt happy and refreshed after eating a ripe mango, you have experienced some of the potential myrcene benefits already!
-You might have heard the word “myrcene” tossed around in previous conversations about CBD and CBD products, and after you’re done with this post, you’ll know exactly what myrcene is and why it’s important for cannabidiol users.
+Terpenes and myrcene may seem like a foreign concept, but if you’ve ever brewed a fresh cup of chamomile tea before bed to help you unwind, or felt happy and refreshed after eating a ripe mango, you have experienced some of the potential myrcene effects already!
+You might have heard the words “myrcene” tossed around in previous conversations about CBD and CBD products, and after you’re done with this post, you’ll know exactly what myrcene is and why it’s important for cannabidiol users.

 What is Myrcene?